Tyler799/Mechwarrior3Guide/Guide.md

 #Known graphical, gameplay, and otherwise issues you may encounter

-* Moving objects, like the MFBs, may show signs of something like Z-fighting or texture flickering.
-Do you see the insides of the MFB kind of slide in and out of view as they roll by?
-If so, this is it.
-No known fix at this time, but *please* let me know if you're not encountering this so we can narrow it down.
-It may be an inevitability of dgVooDoo, but I'm unsure.

 * The MFBs on Op 2 Mission 2 (possibly some other missions) get stuck.
 This happens if they are used to repair at their starting point.
 Once you've been repaired, you'll find 2 of the 3 MFB's no longer respond to commands to move.
-EDIT: This can be fixed by hitting escape, going into the options menu, and then going back into the mission.
+This can be fixed by hitting escape, going into the options menu, and then going back into the mission.
 Once you do so, they'll un-stick and get moving to their point.

-* Text in the UI looks like garbage, if it's not on a solid background.
-For example, the weapons list in the top right is basically unreadable most of the time.
-However, if I move the camera up so it's in front of the top of my 'Mech (on a solid background) it's perfectly readable.
-No known fix.

-* Attempting to control-alt-delete may cause the game to go to a black screen.
-You won't even see the Windows options, you'll just be stuck there.
-Only fix is a restart.

 * Some missions, like Operation 1 Mission 2, have a bug related to save-games.
 If you start the mission, take some damage, and then repair, you took armor out of your total armor supply.
 However, this also magically carries over to *before you started the mission*.
 Meaning that if you try and fail to do Mission 2 several times, you'll quickly find yourself starting the mission with no armor at all.
 The best fix is to just back up your save file at the beginning of each mission.
 If you fail it, delete your save and get the backup.
-(EDIT: This also applies to ammo.
-Several missions have this bug)
+This also applies to ammo.
+Several missions apparently have this bug.

 * Launching the game as administrator will cause OBS hotkeys like starting a recording to fail.
 Why?
 No clue.
 But I've done extensive testing, it's very consistent.

-* In-game resolution is different than in-menu resolution.
-If recording with OBS, force scaling to the same resolution as you set in the launcher.